Iluvitari/AZ104-Notes/AZ-104 Overview.md

 - Resource based access control
 - Assign role to an identity at a certain scope.
 	- Role assignment.
-- Could be management, resource group. rarely individual resources.
+- Scope could be management, resource group. rarely individual resources.
+- Separate from AAD
 -